People often ask us what is our favorite destination in the world or what’s the most beautiful place we have been to…

 With its medieval palazzos, richly decorated gondolas, hundreds of bridges, canals, and unforgettable romantic atmosphere, Venice is worthy of any bucket list.
 And so no list of the best travel destinations in the world would be complete without mentioning Venice.

 We’ve been to Venice several times and it just never gets boring.
 Some of the best places to see in Venice are the famous St. Mark’s Square with its Basilica and Campanile, Doge’s Palace, Rialto Bridge, and the Grand Canal.
 A gondola ride in Venice is also an absolute must!

 How to visit: Venice can be reached by car or public transport from other major cities in northern Italy.
-It is, therefore, very easy to include in any Italy trip itinerary.
+And because you can see the best of Venice in one day, it’s very easy to include in any Italy trip itinerary.
 Once in a city, the best way to explore is by walking.

 If you are looking for truly unique destinations to visit, then look no further – Svalbard is as off the beaten path and as good as it gets!
 Just 1.050 km (650 miles) from the North Pole, Svalbard is one of the most remote destinations on the planet.

 I visited Svalbard in winter and it was even more special than going in summer, I suppose.
 Extreme Arctic winter temperatures in combination with vast empty landscapes and few daylight hours, make you appreciate the majestic nature even more… At the same time, Longyearbyen, the main town in Svalbard, is a very lively place with many cozy cafes and contemporary restaurants.

 This unique mix is something that cannot be described.
 You just have to experience it yourself.
 And you’ll want to go back before you even leave!